sstone/amqp-client/README.md

 As explained above, this is an actor-based wrapper around the RabbitMQ client, with 2 main classes: ConnectionOwner and ChannelOwner.
-Instead of calling the RabbitMQ [Channel](http://www.rabbitmq.com/releases/rabbitmq-java-client/v3.1.1/rabbitmq-java-client-javadoc-3.1.1/com/rabbitmq/client/Channel.html) interface, you send a message to a ChannelOwner actor, which replies whatever the java client returned wrapped in an Amqp.Ok() message if the call was successfull, or an Amqp.Error if it failed.
+Instead of calling the RabbitMQ [Channel](http://www.rabbitmq.com/releases/rabbitmq-java-client/v3.1.1/rabbitmq-java-client-javadoc-3.1.1/com/rabbitmq/client/Channel.html) interface, you send a message to a ChannelOwner actor, which replies with whatever the java client returned wrapped in an Amqp.Ok() message if the call was successfull, or an Amqp.Error if it failed.

 For example, to declare a queue you could write: